Pricing & FAQ

 Can I speak with the network coordinator about pricing and turnaround time before I submit?

 The coordinator can help you with the submission process—and even recommend editors for your project—but cannot give you pricing and turnaround times for the freelance editors.
 To obtain a price quote please follow the submission procedures.

 Will the editors accept all submissions?

 No. It would be unethical for editors in this network to accept material they don’t feel can be improved with their editorial input.
-If the editors reject your submission (and if you agree with their assessments) you may request rewriting or mentoring services, which are additional services available through this network.
+The network coordinator can reroute your submission to other editors if you give permission in the submission form.

 What happens if I ask for light editing and the editors believe my work needs more intensive editing?

 No two editors will share the same opinions, but if you receive a general consensus that a different level of editing (or a rewrite) is needed, you can choose to accept or ignore their opinions.
 The editors in this network will not be dishonest with you in order to charge a higher rate.
 Our copy editors and proofreaders decline submissions that need developmental editing as a first step.